Mesothelioma Cancer Centers

 The following clinical trials are in progress or actively recruiting participants at University of California Los Angeles (UCLA) Medical Center:

-Conditions: Advanced Cancer; Metastatic Cancer; Non-Hodgkin's Lymphoma; Metastatic Breast Cancer; Malignant Mesothelioma; Non-small Cell Lung Cancer Last Updated: May 2, 2019 Status: Recruiting
+Conditions: Advanced Cancer; Metastatic Cancer; Non-Hodgkin's Lymphoma; Metastatic Breast Cancer; Malignant Mesothelioma; Non-small Cell Lung Cancer Last Updated: June 16, 2019 Status: Active, not recruiting

 Conditions: Melanoma; Breast Carcinoma; Hepatocellular Carcinoma; Urothelial Carcinoma; Squamous Cell Carcinoma of the Head and Neck; Renal Cell Carcinoma; Colorectal Carcinoma; Non-small Cell Lung Carcinoma; Gastric or Gastroesophageal Junction Adenocarcinoma; Endometrial Carcinoma; Mesothelioma; Neuroendocrine Carcinoma; Cervical Cancer; Small Cell Lung Carcinoma; Squamous Cell Carcinoma of the Anus Last Updated: April 29, 2019 Status: Recruiting

 Conditions: Mesothelioma; BAP1 Loss of Function Last Updated: March 13, 2019 Status: Active, not recruiting

 Editor in Chief, Mesothelioma Cancer AllianceRead about Linda

 Patient Support CoordinatorRead about Annette